ARE MONOPOLIES POSSIBLE?

 And note in the earlier scenarios herein there is an insidious factor working against the schemer.
 His mind is on manipulating not on producing.
 He is training himself to look at artificial factors instead of customer values, blinding himself to reality.
 He is reducing his ability to see changes in markets or technologies, and react to them.
 Meanwhile you and his competitors are honing your minds, becoming even more capable of avoiding dealing with him and of outproducing him.

-PS: While we're at it, lets demolish the "bigness wins" argument by making one simple point: tell me about the beginning of Amana, Honda, Toyota, Wal-Mart, Southwest Airlines, WordPerfect and Microsoft.
+PS: While we're at it, lets demolish the "bigness wins" argument by making one simple point: tell me about the beginning of Amana appliances, Honda, Microsoft, Southwest Airlines, Toyota, Wal-Mart, WordPerfect and Vermeer equipment.
 (They all started small, in industries with large established competitors, sometimes in the face of government discouragement or worse.)

 1. Note the tremendous effort put forth by aluminum companies to develop an economical quality beverage can.
 Their product is a marvel of technology, of economical quality, down to the smooth external finish being achieved in the drawing process without further polishing - the "label" is printed right on the can.
 They won the beverage can business previously supplied by steel producers, by providing a better less costly product.